 Travelling as a family?
 Check out this alternative Kyoto itinerary for travelling to Kyoto with kids.

 Disclaimer: This post may contain affiliate links.
 This means that if you choose to purchase something via the links displayed here I will get a small amount of commission at no extra cost to you.
-This helps me keep up with the running costs of this blog so I can continue to provide you with free travel content.
-Thanks for your understanding.
+Thank you.